osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

    PAIR %x %y :t @my_pair

-An annotation can be empty, in this case it will mean *no annotation* and can be used as a wildcard.
+An annotation can be empty, in this case is will mean *no annotation* and can be used as a wildcard.
 For instance, it is useful to annotate only the right field of a pair instruction ``PAIR % %right`` or to ignore field access constraints, *e.g.* in the macro ``UNPPAIPAIR %x1 %